Nutrition for Educators and Other Busy Professionals

 more than you can hold.
 This I wish for you today and always.

-Congratulations on your graduation from college.
+Congratulations on your graduation from USC.
 This marks the beginning of the next fruitful chapter of the blessed life you lead.

-I love you very much, dear daughter, and am so very proud of you, Mom
+I love you very much, dear daughter, and am so very proud of you.
+Love, Mom

 I was recently approached by a friend in the banking industry to tell what she needs to alleviate anxiety for a major presentation she needed to give the next day to a large group of chief financial officers.
 I’m happy to oblige and placed my speech coach hat on!!
 Prior to teaching speech in the classroom, I spent a couple of years working as a speaking coach for a trade association, coaching CEOs of member companies on both content and presentation of their speeches at conferences.
 Here are the big items to remember: